k9mail/k9mail-docs/docs/en/current/settings/account.md

 ### Advanced

 K-9 Mail supports some advanced settings for IMAP accounts.
 If you're not familiar with the details of the IMAP protocol you shouldn't change any of these settings.

-#### Poll when connecting for push
-When this is enabled, K-9 Mail will do a full folder synchronization after establishing a Push connection.
-Otherwise it will only download new messages.

 #### Max folders to check with push
 K-9 Mail needs to establish one connection for each folder that is checked via Push.
 This can quickly add up and exceed the number of concurrent connections your mail server allows you to establish.
 This setting is intended as safety mechanism to limit the number of Push connections regardless of how many folders are configured to be checked via Push.